 It may be the best thing in 80 years, or it may simply be an attention grab.
 I for one, want to believe.

 Some things in life are simply sublime.
 Like a walk in the park on a sweet summer morning.
 A glass of wine after a hard day’s work.
 Or you know… chocolate.
-Chocolate has changed quite a while since it was first brewed by the Aztecs but nowadays, the main types of chocolate are pretty well established: you get the classic milk chocolate, the exquisite dark chocolate, and the mild white chocolate.
+Chocolate has changed quite a bit since it was first brewed by the Aztecs but nowadays, the main types of chocolate are pretty well established: you get the classic milk chocolate, the exquisite dark chocolate, and the mild white chocolate.
 But what if there was a new kind, a new sensorial experience?

 That’s exactly what the chocolate engineers at Barry Callebaut claim to have done: invented a new type of chocolate.
 They call it Ruby Chocolate.